SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/01-HPC-intro.md

 ### How to get access?

-Complete a project application form via the (currently unavilable) web portal.
+Apply for an account via the "My Super Computing Wales" webpage at https://my.supercomputing.wales

-Everyone on this course should have a training account already, these are time limited.
-If you would like to use SCW for your research then you will have to apply.
+To login to the system you will have to apply for a project as well as a user account.
+Everyone on this course should have been added to a training project, this project is time limited.
+If you would like to use SCW for your research then you will have to apply for your own project or join an existing one.

-#### Application Process
+#### Project Application Process

-You will need to fill out two online forms.
-One for your individual account and one for a project that you will be associated with.
-The account form gets you an account to login with, the project form is used to assess whether SCW has enough resources for what you want.
+The project form is used to assess whether SCW has enough resources for what you want.
 PhD students and RAs need to get your supervisor/PI to approve their projects.
 Projects are assessed by SCW.
 They are looking for two key targets:

   * Grant income that can be attributed to Super Computing Wales.
   * Science Outputs (e.g. journal papers)